mimiMonads/vixeny/ReadMe.md

 ## Intro

-Vixeny is a functional middleware/handler in JavaScript that matches other typed programming languages like Go or Rust.
+Vixeny is a purely functional middleware/handler in JavaScript that matches other typed programming languages like Go or Rust.

+## Benchmarks

+  Coming soon...

 ## Vixeny's Advantages